shadowfinderstudios/FishNet-Addressables-Sample/README.md

 # FishNet-Showcase

+LEFT HERE FOR POSTERITY - This code is no longer maintained and should be considered deprecated.

 <img src="screenshot.jpg" width="1250px"><br>

 A 2D URP FishNet showcase in Unity 6 with addressables created by Shadowfinder Studios.
 With 2D navmesh agent support using NavMeshPlus.
 The sample is set up to work with Unity Multiplayer Play Mode for quick testing.